mattismoel/konnekt/README.md

-# Website for the Konnekt
+# Website for the youth-driven non-profit Konnekt

 <p align="center">
     <a href="https://knnkt.dk">